jeeMv/SpringBoot-VueJS/README.md

 {{{vue}}}
 ```

-Mustache view use double mustache for variable, so the VueJS instance is set by default to use `<%` and `%>` as delimiters.
+Mustache view use double mustache for variables (message in the example), so the VueJS instance is set by default to use `<%` and `%>` as delimiters.

 The `vue` variable generates the javascript code for the view instance creation.
 The triple mustache `{{{vue}}}`is use for unescape javascript/html code.

+#### With @ModelAttribute annotation

 It is possible to avoid instantiation, and the passage of the variable to the view :

-#### With @ModelAttribute annotation

 ```java
 @Controller